anthonycaccese/art-book-next-es-de/README.md

    - `List: Boxart` - A simple list that removes all gamemetadata and displays only a game's cover artwork
    - `List: Screenshot &amp; Marquee` - A simple list that removes all gamemetadata and displays the screenshot and marquee artwork
    - There is also a set of variants that remove the display of the help system.
 You'll see those listed with the prefix of `[Help Off]`
-- `Theme Color Scheme` - sets the color scheme that is used for the overall theme on all views.
-There are 7 built in color schems to choose from:
+- `Theme Color Scheme` - sets the color scheme and system artwork that is used for the overall theme on all views.
-   - `Dark` - the default color scheme.
-   - `Light` - the color scheme from the original Art Book that I built in 2017 for Retropie
-   - `Steam OS` - based on the primary colors used in Steam OS
-   - `SNES` - based on the Super Nintendo colors used in North America
-   - `Famicom` - based on the Nintendo Famicom console colors
-   - `OLED` - A fully black version of the default color schmeme made for OLED displays
-   - `Noir` - A custom artwork set created by tenlevels
-   - `Nintendon't` - A custom artwork set made for video creators who need to be careful with displaying certain IP
-   - `Custom` - Allows you to define your own color scheme and artwork (see instructions below)

 ## **Additional Notes**